Back to blog

 SharePoint is one of those collaboration tools organisations often feel they have to use because they’re already using other Microsoft products.
+And it makes sense—SharePoint naturally integrates with its sister solutions, and offers a ton of features that address a wide array of business challenges.
+But that doesn’t mean it’s a great fit for your organisation.

 SharePoint Alternatives By Need